cliveyg/poptape-authy/README.md

 #### TODO:
 * Complete this documentation!
-* Add call to AWS microservice to create AWS user details.
+* ~~Add call to AWS microservice to create AWS user details.~~
 * Make test coverage more comprehensive.
+* Refactor tests to mock AWS microservice call.
 * Add auditing with calls to Rabbit MQ
 * Make code pep8 compliant even though imo pep8 code is uglier and harder to read ;-)
 * Automate docker database creation and population.